 - List of controls which are already in place and how each one should be checked.

 - A copy of all forms that need to be completed.

-- The level of computerization in the organization and if required, include details with respect to computerised auditing.
+- The level of computerization in the organization and if required, include details with respect to computerized auditing.

 The Current Audit

 Note down the details about the current audit.
 State clearly the time line for the audit, the controls which should be checked in priority order, and the general plan of action to be followed.
 Allow enough room for flexibility so that the person conducting the audit can vary the plan if the situation demands.
 Provide space for noting the variations and the remarks of the auditor.